AndersDeath/diary2/000-current.md

 # 29 April - Saturday - Barcelona - 212 day of immigration

 This day was nice.
 We were in Sagrada de Familia by Gaudi architecture.
 This church is amazing.
 I can honestly say that it's the one of the best building that I saw in my life.
 We also were in Temple Expiatori del Sagrat Cor.
 This chuck says on the hill out of Barcelona.
+There is a great view on the city, bay area, and neighbourhood.